 The final step in the transformation of the cost model to pricing model is the indexation of costs to estimate those in the year of the pricing model.
-Describing the methodology in the context of the 2024-25 pricing model, the objective is to derive an annual indexation rate that is used to inflate the 2021-22 cost model over three years to a level reflective of estimated 2024-25 costs.
+Describing the methodology in the context of the 2025-26 pricing model, the objective is to derive an annual indexation rate that is used to inflate the 2022-23 cost model over three years to a level reflective of estimated 2025-26 costs.

-To derive this rate, the 2021-22 cost model is applied retrospectively to the five years of patient costed admitted acute activity data22 prior to 2021-22, and comparisons are made between actual and modelled costs to determine the scaling of the 2021-22 cost model required to equalise each year's modelled costs and actual costs.
-The trend of these scaling factors from 2016-17 to 2021-22 is then projected to model the indexation rate for the following three years.
-As part of this process, normalisation was applied to 2021-22 activity data in line with section 2.2.14.
+To derive this rate, the 2022-23 cost model is applied retrospectively to the five years of patient costed admitted acute activity data23 prior to 2022-23, and comparisons are made between actual and modelled costs to determine the scaling of the 2022-23 cost model required to equalise each year's modelled costs and actual costs.
+The trend of these scaling factors from 2017-18 to 2022-23 is then projected to model the indexation rate for the following three years.

-Figure 8 illustrates the 2021-22 cost model applied to patient costed admitted acute activity data and shows the scaling factors required to ensure the model costs are equalised with actual costs.
-Since the 2021-22 cost model itself is equalised against 2021-22 actual costs, the scaling factor(s) for 2021-22 is equal to 1 (that is, no scaling is required).
+Figure 8 illustrates the 2022-23 cost model applied to patient costed admitted acute activity data and shows the scaling factors required to ensure the model costs are equalised with actual costs.
+Since the 2022-23 cost model itself is equalised against 2022-23 actual costs, the scaling factor ($s{2022-23}$) for 2022-23 is equal to 1 (that is, no scaling is required).
 Going back through the prior five years of cost data, scaling factors of less than one are required to deflate the modelled costs down to the level of the actual costs.
 This time series of scaling factors is given by:

-$s{2016-17} \rightarrow \cdots \rightarrow s{2021-22},$
+$$S{2017-18} \rightarrow \cdots \rightarrow S{2022-23},$$